 Then he tore his ACL in an accident and was given Percocet.
 And just like that, Sam was addicted once again.

 After Sam was discharged from the Army, he was once again lost and addicted.
 He

 eventually became homeless, living in the riverbed.
 But this time Sam was getting desperate to find a way out, and to find the hope and help he needed to live well as a civilian.
 He knew he could be sober again like when he was in the Army.
 He went to AA meetings and joined a church.
 Then came the wake-up call in the shower.

 A Power Greater than Himself

 With the help of his church, Sam found Orange County Rescue Mission’s Tustin Veterans Outpost.
 Recalling his first days here, Sam says, “I loved it.
 I loved how clean it was here.
 And all the love and how unashamedly everyone talked about Jesus Christ.”
 At the Mission, Sam found meaning and purpose in the kitchen.
-He worked his way up to his current position as assistant to the kitchen managers.
+He moved his way up to his current position as assistant to the kitchen managers.

 Today, Sam understands how God never gave up on him, even when he gave up on himself.
 Living at Tustin Veterans Outpost is proof to him of this truth.
 And now, with the help of Tustin Veterans Outpost veteran staff, and the work he is doing to change his life, he hopes to get his GI Bill back to pursue an education.